timtebeek/break-your-testing-habits/site/docs/advanced-assertj/assertion-generator.md

 :::tip

 Generated assertions provide:
-- Domain-specific fluent API
+- Domain-specific fluent API.
-- Better readability
+- Better readability.
-- Automatic updates when domain changes
+- Automatic updates when domain changes.
-- All the benefits of custom assertions with none of the manual work
+- All the benefits of custom assertions with none of the manual work.

 :::